erentantekin/chrometrast/README.md

-# chrometrast
+# Chrometrast

-increases contrast by making text black
+A Chrome extension to increase contrast by making text black.